LudicMindStudio/RoadAheadTeamVault/Writing Documents/(WIP) Plotlines & Story Progression.md

 # Plots
 ---
 **How to use the plots:** Use these to understand the world & make your writing intentional.
 Intentional - meaning to make a character believable that they live in the game.
-For ex. an NPC within a village can make a comment about the fog and their life before the cataclysm - thus, progressing the fog plot.
+For ex. an NPC within a village can make a comment about the fog and their life before the cataclysm - thus, adding information (progressing) about the fog mystery.
 Ex.
-A villager can talk about their neighbours and what they think about the protest - progressing the village story.
+A villager can talk about their neighbors and what they think about the protest - adding information (progressing) the Dolphin Bay village story.

-**Why is this important:** All plots should eventually converge at the end for the story climax.
+**Why is this important:** 1) To keep track what the player knows about the game and how to play it 2) All plots should eventually converge at the end for the story climax.
 Keeping track of it will make the plot twist/story climax more impactful.

 note. think of these like an onion.
 Each peel goes deeper into the onion.
 ### Plot 1: The fog Cataclysm